Sashin-a/mahaveer-resume/README.md

 # firebase init
 -- add your credentials to  proceed, once it is done, do the following

-8to deploy the code in your system*
+*to deploy the code in your system*
  # firebase deploy